 PIM's commitment to ESG integration drives us to continually enhance our approach, which includes joining relevant industry groups.
 In 2018, PIM became a signatory to the Principles for Responsible Investment (PRI), a leading global responsible investment network of investment managers, service providers and asset owners.
-In 2020, PIM became a member of the Sustainability Accounting Standards Board (SASB) Alliance, reflecting our focus on the financial materiality of potential investment issues.
+In 2020, PIM became a member of the IFRS (International Financial Reporting Standards) Sustainability Alliance, reflecting our focus on the financial materiality of potential investment issues.
 In 2021 PIM became signatory to the Japanese Stewardship Code, illustrating our commitment to active ownership.
-Most recently in 2022, PIM signed up to the Net Zero Asset Manager (NZAM) initiative, in light of the increasing financial materiality of climate change.
+Most recently in 2022, PIM signed up to the Net Zero Asset Manager (NZAM) initiative.

 PIM continually monitors and evaluates each position.
 Once a stock is added to a portfolio, we assess each new piece of information with the question, "did we get it right?"
-While the average holding period is approximately three to four years, the information available on a periodic basis gives us an ongoing scorecard to assess whether our expectations for a return to normal earnings are being met.
+While the average holding period is approximately three to five years, the information available on a periodic basis gives us an ongoing scorecard to assess whether our expectations for a return to normal earnings are being met.
 Our sell discipline is ultimately guided by the same ranking system with which we originally screened the universe.
 We generally will sell a security when it reaches our estimate of fair value, there are more attractive opportunities, or there is a change in company fundamentals.
 In this way, we can avoid emotional inputs, and focus on the pure valuation level of each company

-PIM's Focused Credit Opportunities strategy is a concentrated leveraged loan and high-yield bond strategy seeking attractive returns across various market environments.
+PIM's Focused Credit Opportunities strategy is a concentrated leveraged loan and highyield bond strategy seeking attractive returns across various market environments.
 The investment objective of the strategy is to achieve long-term capital appreciation through the combination of capital and income returns by applying our disciplined, research-based process.
 We strive to minimize the risk of capital impairment by investing in senior secured debt with conservative characteristics, such as low loan-to-value ratio.